mrdominguez/parallel-ssh-scp/README.md

 *Sudo* operations that require password input are also supported either by setting `-sudo[=sudo_user]` *(preferred method)* or using the `sudo` command.

 The latest release is compatible with the Okta ASA ScaleFT client when using the `-via=bastion` option, which works for both SSH and SCP protocols.
 See Okta documentation [Use Advanced Server Access with SSH bastions](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/ssh.htm).

+The `-via` option can be overriden on a per host basis by adding the bastion/proxy server to the host name separated by a comma, like so: `host,[bastion_user@]bastion`.

 ## Sample Output